TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/sourcedist.rst

-The manifest template has one command per line, where each command specifies a set of files to include or exclude from the source distribution.
+The manifest template has one command per line, where each command specifies a set of files to include or exclude kutoka the source distribution.
 For an example, again we turn to the Distutils' own manifest template:

 .. code-block:: none